Looking for more information on how to navigate sales tax in California?

-Note to TaxJar users: After consulting with our accounting advisors we have opted to treat California shipping as non-taxable.
-If your business requires you to treat shipping differently we are working on a feature that will allow you to change your shipping taxability in a state.
-Stay tuned!
+Note to TaxJar users: After consulting with our accounting advisors we have opted to treat California shipping as non-taxable by default.
+If your business requires you to treat shipping differently, see the end of this post for more information about TaxJar’s Shipping & Handling Override.

 Sales Tax on Shipping in California?
 It Depends On Quite a Bit

 While the sales tax on shipping costs is very complicated in California, they at least have provided a helpful (if not simple) table on the California Department of Tax and Fee Administration website:

 If the sale IS taxable, then shipping may be nontaxable, partially taxable, or fully taxable.

 Non-Taxable: To achieve this, you must meet three criteria.
 First, you must ship directly to the purchaser by common carrier, contract carrier, or US mail.
 Second, your invoice clearly lists shipping, handling, delivery, etc. charges separately.
 Lastly, the charge is not greater than your actual cost for delivery to customer.

 Partially Taxable: If you meet all the criteria EXCEPT the last, your shipping cost may be partially taxable.
 The portion of the delivery charge that is greater than the actual delivery cost is the part that is taxable.

 Ex: You charge a $3.99 flat rate to your customers to ship all of your products, but the USPS only charges you $3.03 to ship a particular item.
 The $0.96 that you charged your customer over and above the actual price you paid to ship the item will be taxable.